Rajs1235/LavaInternship/README.md

 ## Usage
 ### Candidate Workflow

-1. Navigate to the homepage.
+1. Navigate to the Job Listings page.
-2. Toggle the switch to "Candidate" mode.
+2. Browse active jobs and click "Apply Now" on a desired role.
 3. Fill out the resume submission form and upload the resume.
 4. Receive a confirmation email upon successful submission.

 ### HR Workflow
-1. Navigate to the homepage.
+1. Navigate to the homepage and select "HR".
-2. Toggle the switch to "HR" mode.
-3. Log in using AWS Cognito.
+2. Log in using AWS Cognito.
-4. Access the dashboard to view and manage applications.
+3. Access the dashboard to view analytics and new candidates.
+4. Use the "Post Job" form to create new openings.
+5. Use the "Manage Jobs" page to toggle the visibility of job listings.
+6. Use the "Candidate Database" to search the entire talent pool.
+7. When viewing a candidate, send a review link to a department head for collaborative feedback.

 ## Contributing
 Contributions are not being accepted for this project at this time.